 The balls in the same range or model name in a manufacturers line are identical but they just change the color of the cover.
 The cover will have the same properties and the ball will perform the same.
 There is no increase or decrease in price.
 If there is a line of colors that do not sell though, there may be some discounts and bargains to be had when they try clear them out.

 Is it easy to change to a color golf ball?

 If you are used to playing white golf balls, the difference can be quite big for your game.
 I mean this in a way that the ball looks radically different to your eye and brain.
 This can affect the way you hit the ball in the first few rounds.

 I recommend hitting your new chosen color around the practice green a lot so you can get used to looking at something different.
 Once you're used to it, then you can mentally adjust to any color.
 For many though, they give up on the idea before they give it a real chance just because of the drastically different look at address.
 It takes time, but once you get through the mental process, you can play any golf ball.

 Can high visibility golf balls improve my score?

 Yes and no. The color of the ball won't make a difference to the way you hit the ball so physically no. But psychologically, the fun aspect and the ability to see your ball more easily through the air does give you a small confidence boost.

 When you know you're going to find your golf ball because you saw exactly where it landed and can walk directly to that spot, you feel confident to grip it and rip it.
 The lack of confidence inhibits your swing.
 So maybe the extra confidence could help?
 Let us know.

-The Volvik Vivids definitely take the cake for the best visibility and funkiest color availability as well as performance.
-But overall, disregarding the color aspect, the best overall ball would definitely be the Chrome Soft.
+The Volvik Vivids definitely take the cake for the best visibility and funkiest color availability as well as for big distance.
+But overall, disregarding the color aspect alone, the best overall ball would definitely be the Srixon Z Star XV.